Das römische Badegebäude, 1. Jh. N. Chr.Foto: www.be.ch/archaeologie

 The area of the city of Bern was already inhabited in the Iron Age (after 800 BC) and during the Roman occupation (15 BC – 400 AD).
 The small informative exhibition shows the remains of this history on the Enge peninsula (Engehalbinel).

-A small archaeological exhibition shows this history and the romanisation of the local Celtic population, for example, through houses, workshops, bathhouses, an amphitheatre and Gallo-Roman temples where the population worshipped local Celtic, Roman and Eastern gods.
+A small archaeological exhibition showcases this history and the Romanisation of the local Celtic population, for example, through houses, workshops, bathhouses, an amphitheatre, and Gallo-Roman temples where the population worshipped local Celtic, Roman, and Eastern gods.

-In the second half of the 3rd century, the Pax Romana ended, and the place was abandoned, probably due to invasions by Germanic tribes and Roman civil wars.
+In the second half of the 3rd century, the Pax Romana came to an end, and the region was abandoned, likely due to invasions by Germanic tribes and Roman civil wars.

 (Source and more information: www.be.ch/archaeologie).